nFerrar/Iter/README.md

 # Known Bugs

-Possible shenanigans with containers and their contents spilling into the zone.
+serious shenanigans with containers and their contents spilling into the zone.

+Zones in general are not playing nice when it comes to any of their definitions.
+Must clean.

 # To do, in something resembling an order of priority: